 - For her mother, Cheshire.
 Word of God even stated that the arrival of Lian allowed Jade to make drastic changes in her life for her daughter's well being.
 Jade probably would've left Roy for good, if she didn't know they would have a daughter.

 - Lian's presence helped get Red Arrow out of his whole "Speedy" recon mission.

 - One of the pictures that comes to Taras mind when she decides to HeelFace Turn is of her holding a napping Lian.

 - Multi-Ethnic Name: Her given name is traditionally Chinese and she has hyphenated Vietnamese and American last names.

-- Nom de Mom: She uses both her Caucasian father's and Half-Caucasian/Half-Vietnamese mother's last names.
+- Nom de Mom: She uses both her father and mother's last names.